pulsar-stellar/pulsarstellar.ai/README.md

 # pulsarstellar.ai

-Welcome back-end developers to our backend repo to pulsarstellar's website!
+Welcome beautiful people to the repo to pulsarstellar's website!
 We use `Python's Django` to run the server side part of things.
 Be apart of the community and get started!

-## Get Started :